Notifiarr/notifiarr/README.md

 #### macOS App

 -   You can use the unsigned app on the Releases page.
+-   You must right click the app and select `Open` so macOS allows it.
 -   When you open it for the first time it will create a config file and log file:
     -   `~/.notifiarr/notifiarr.conf`
     -   `~/.notifiarr/notifiarr.log`